Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

          stoppedUser.sendMessage(message);
       }
    }

+In the ``incommingCallResponse`` method, if the callee user accepts the call, it is established and the media elements are created to connect the caller with the callee in a B2B manner.
+Basically, the server creates a ``CallMediaPipeline`` object, to encapsulate the media pipeline creation and management.
+Then, this object is used to negotiate media interchange with user's browsers.

 The negotiation between WebRTC peer in the browser and WebRtcEndpoint in Kurento Media Server is made by means of `SDP`:term: generation at the client (offer)